 When citing material from the Norwich University Archives, please use the following citation format:

-Identification of specific item; Date (if known); Collection name; Box and Folder Identification; Norwich University Archives, Kreitzberg Library, Northfield, VT.
+Identification of specific item; Date (if known); Collection name; Box and/or Folder Identification; Norwich University Archives, Kreitzberg Library, Northfield, VT.

 More specific examples can be found in the finding aids to each collection.